wavefrontHQ/docs/pages/doc/query_language_reference.md

 Some functions produce a continuous time series by calculating a value from the timestamp of each data point.
 For example:
 * The [`dayOfYear()`](ts_dayOfYear.html) function produces a time series by correlating every second of a time line with the day of the year it falls on.

-#### Interpolation
+### Functions that Use Interpolation to Create Continuous Data

-Some functions produce a continuous time series by starting with data points from a discrete time series, and inserting additional points (1 per second) to fill in the intervals and gaps.
+Certain functions produce a continuous time series by starting with data points from a discrete time series, and inserting additional points (1 per second) to fill in the intervals and gaps.
+You see data every second regardless of the reporting interval of the underlying input data.

 The process of filling in intervals and gaps is called _interpolation_.
 For example:
-* The [`last()`](ts_last.html) function produces a new time series consisting of the actual, reported data points from the input series, plus points that are interpolated between them.
+* The [`last()`](ts_last.html) function produces a new time series that consists of the actual, reported data points from the input series, plus points that are added by interpolation between them.
 Each interpolated point has the same value as the last reported point before it.

 Here's a point plot showing a discrete series (the red dots) and the points (blue dots) produced by applying `last()`.
 The points of the discrete series are reported once a minute, and the points between them are all interpolated.

 ![continuous last](images/query_language_continuous_last.png)

+Different functions use different techniques to calculate the values of interpolated points.
+For example:
+* When the `last()` function inserts a new point with a particular timestamp, the value assigned to that point is taken from the last actual, reported point before it.
-Different functions calculate the values of interpolated points in different ways.
-For example, when the `interpolate()` function inserts a new point with a particular timestamp, the assigned value of that point is an estimate of what the input series would have reported at that time, based on the values of the actual, reported points on either side.
-Regardless of how a function computes the values of its data points, producing a continuous result series means that you see data every second regardless of the reporting interval of the underlying input data.
+* When the [`interpolate()`](ts_interpolate.html) function inserts a new point with a particular timestamp, the value assigned to that point is an estimate of what the input series would have reported at that time, based on the values of the actual, reported points on either side.

+**Note:** Interpolation is used for different purposes by different functions.
+For example:
+* Functions such as `last()`, `interpolate()`, and the others [summarized below](#summary-of-functions-that-return-continuous-time-series) use interpolation to fill in all gaps to produce a result series that is guaranteed to be continuous.
+* Standard aggregation functions such as [`sum()`](ts_sum.html) and [`avg()`](ts_avg.html) use interpolation to fill in specific gaps in an input series before including that series in the aggregation.
+The result series produced by an aggregation function is normally discrete.
+See [Standard Versus Raw Aggregate Functions](query_language_aggregate_functions.html).

 ### Summary of Functions that Return Continuous Time Series